-[64:07] In the Gospel, when it comes to the mistakes of our past, Christlike wisdom forgets.
-Christlike strength lets go.
+In the Gospel, when it comes to the mistakes of our past, Christlike wisdom forgets.
+Christlike strength, let's go.
 Christlike steadfastness moves on.

-Christlike kindness takes no interest.
+[64:20] Christlike kindness takes no interest.
 Christlike record keeping is blank.
 Forgiveness leaves behind.

-Forgiveness lets go.
+Forgiveness, let's go.
 But last of all, and very quickly, forgiveness grants permission.
-That word, aphiemi, again speaks of this.
-Mark 1.34, Jesus healed many who were sick with various diseases and cast out many demons.
+And that word, affi-a-mi, again, speaks of this.
+Mark 1.34, Jesus healed many who were sick with various diseases and cast out many demons, and he would not permit the demons to speak because they knew him.

-He would not permit the demons to speak because they knew him.
-That word, permit, is aphiemi.
-Here it's been used in a negative sense.
+That word, permit, is affi-a-mi.
+And so here it's been used in a negative sense.
 It's used in a positive sense and a beautiful sense in Mark 10.14.
+So that's the negative one there, do not permit them.

-That's the negative one there, do not permit them.
-Here in Mark 10.14, the children I wanted to come to Jesus, disciples are trying to stop them.
+Here in Mark 10.14, the children I wanted to come to Jesus, are trying to stop them.
 Jesus belongs the kingdom.
 Let the children come to me and do not hinder them for to such belongs the kingdom of God.

-[65:12] I can't even draw a line neatly without scrubbing out my word.
-There you go.
-That's aphiemi again.
-Permission, let them come to me.
-And in terms of forgiveness, this is teaching us our really important point.
+I can't even draw a line neatly without scrubbing out my word.
+And there you go.
+That's affi-a-mi, again, permission.
+Let them come to me.
+And in terms of forgiveness, this is teaching us a really important point.

-It's teaching us that forgiveness brings new opportunities.
-And that's a key part of the gospel.
+[65:24] It's teaching us that forgiveness brings new opportunities.
+And that's a key part of the Gospel.
 As those who are now forgiven, we have permission and opportunity to live a new and a wonderful life as part of the restored humanity that Jesus is establishing in his church.